 The following area profile has been included to facilitate operators being able to better understand the environment within Hinckley & Bosworth Borough Council and therefore proactively mitigate risks to the licensing objectives.
-At the time of publication, the Borough of Hinckley & Bosworth has a total of seven gambling premises licences.
+At the time of publication the Borough of Hinckley & Bosworth has a total of six gambling premises licences.
 All premises licensed under the Gambling Act 2005 within the borough may be accessed by adults (over 18's) only.

-The breakdown of licences is given below by Ward:
+The breakdown of licences are given below by Electoral Ward:

-Hinckley Castle 2 Betting Premises 1 Adult Gaming Centre Groby Earl Shilton Burbage Sketchley Betting Premises Betting Premises Betting Premises
+Hinckley Castle 2 Betting Premises 1 Adult Gaming Centre

+Groby 1 Betting Premises

+Earl Shilton 1 Betting Premises

+Burbage Sketchley 1 Betting Premises